mj3b/governance-frameworks/ai-governance/ai-vetting-criteria.md

 The Magisterium is explicit that the "inherent dignity of each human being and the fraternity that binds us together" must serve as the "indisputable criteria for evaluating new technologies before they are employed."[^1] Evaluation requires information.
 A tool whose operation cannot be independently described cannot be evaluated against those criteria.

-For AI tools that involve automated or algorithmically-assisted decision-making about people — including hiring, resource allocation, triage, content recommendation, and risk assessment — this criterion additionally requires:
+For AI tools that involve automated or algorithmically-assisted decision-making about people, including hiring, resource allocation, triage, content recommendation, and risk assessment, this criterion additionally requires:

 - Disclosure of training data sources and known distributional limitations
 - Documentation of any independent audits or evaluations conducted
 - Clear description of which decisions the tool makes autonomously and which require human review

 The absence of this documentation signals that the submitter has work remaining before an informed deployment decision is possible.
-CDCF endorsement of an undocumented tool would expose Catholic institutions to the same opacity risks that produced systemic bias in the COMPAS criminal sentencing algorithm — where risk scores were found to be nearly twice as likely to falsely flag Black defendants as high risk compared to white defendants — before institutional accountability mechanisms were engaged.[^6]
+CDCF endorsement of an undocumented tool would expose Catholic institutions to the same opacity risks that produced systemic bias in the COMPAS criminal sentencing algorithm, where risk scores were found to be nearly twice as likely to falsely flag Black defendants as high risk compared to white defendants, before institutional accountability mechanisms were engaged.[^6]

 ---